dl-solarity/docs/docs/getting-started/guides/finance/staking/staking.md

 #### 2 Abstract Staking contract

-The `AbstractStaking` contract inherits from the Abstract Value Distributor contract and adds user-oriented functionality for staking tokens and earning rewards.
-It allows setting ERC20 tokens as the shares token and the rewards token (which cannot be further changed), as well as setting the rate and the staking start time during the contract initialization using the internal `__AbstractStaking_init` function.
+The `AStaking` contract inherits from the Abstract Value Distributor contract and adds user-oriented functionality for staking tokens and earning rewards.
+It allows setting ERC20 tokens as the shares token and the rewards token (which cannot be further changed), as well as setting the rate and the staking start time during the contract initialization using the internal `__AStaking_init` function.
 All of the initialized values are available using `sharesToken` , `rewardsToken` , `rate` and `stakingStartTime` functions.

 When shares and rewards tokens **are the same**, users may accidentally withdraw other users' shares as a reward if the rewards token balance is improperly handled.